-Develop and Implement Stormwater Pollution Prevention Plan(s) (SWPPP) and Gain Coverage under Stormwater Construction General Permit (Storm Water and Non-Storm Water) – requires development and use of erosion control measures, sediment control measures, construction materials management measures, waste management measures, non-stormwater control measures, and post-construction stormwater management measures to prevent the transport and delivery of sediment into adjacent waterways, which can potentially alter fish physiology, behavior, habitat conditions, or cause direct injury or mortality to fish.
+Develop and Implement Stormwater Pollution Prevention Plan(s) (SWPPP) and Gain Coverage under Stormwater Construction General Permit (Storm Water and Non-Storm Water) – requires development and use of erosion control measures, sediment control measures, construction materials management measures, waste management measures, non-stormwater control measures, and post-construction stormwater management measures to prevent the transport and delivery of sediment into adjacent waterways, and prevent the alteration of fish physiology, behavior, habitat conditions, and reduce the potential for direct injury or mortality to fish.

 Develop and Implement Spill Prevention and Hazardous Materials Management/Accidental Spill Prevention, Containment, and Countermeasure Plans (SPCCPs) and Response Measures – requires site-specific plans with measures to minimize effects from spills of hazardous or petroleum substances during construction and operation/maintenance by implementing measures such as physically-distancing equipment from waterways, maintaining spill prevention kits at facilities where hazardous materials may be used, providing the equipment and materials necessary for cleanup of accidental onsite spills, and storing hazardous materials in double containment.
-Implementing this BMP will avoid and reduce localized water quality degradation that could cause direct injury or mortality, habitat degradation, and reduced prey availability.
+Implementing this BMP will avoid and reduce localized water quality degradation and would prevent or reduce the potential for direct injury or mortality, habitat degradation, and reduced prey availability.

 Develop and Implement Hazardous Materials Management Plans (HMMPs) – requires HMMPs before beginning construction that considers hazardous materials present on site and known historic site contamination, governs the storage, use, or transfer of hazardous materials, outlines emergency spill containment and cleanup procedures, and outlines procedures for handling, hauling, and disposing of hazardous waste generated at work sites to avoid and minimize the potential for hazardous materials and waste to enter aquatic habitat.